The section element is used to encapsulate sections of primary content and establish the

 </body>

-Each subsequent chapter file would contain a single section
+Each subsequent chapter file would contain a single section with an h2

 heading.
 Although this markup approach appears to suggest that the part only contains a single